pitkley/dfw/docs/TROUBLESHOOTING.md

 This document collects known problems that might occur when using DFW, and instructions on how to fix them.

-If you are experiencing issues with DFW that you don't find represented here, feel free to [open a GitHub issue describing your problem](https://github.com/pitkley/dfw/issues/new).
+If you are experiencing issues with DFW that you don't find represented here, feel free to [open a GitHub issue describing your problem](https://github.com/pitkley/dfw/issues/new), and please include the output from DFW you are seeing with the `--log-level debug` command-line argument set.

 ---